 What size boiler do I need?

 While the necessary boiler capacity must be calculated on a case-by-case basis, most properties fall into one of three ranges.
-For small to medium-sized properties such as flats and terraced houses with 1-2 bedrooms, one bathroom or up to 10 radiators, a 24-27 kW boiler should be suitable.
+A 24-27 kW boiler should be suitable for small to medium-sized properties such as flats and terraced houses with 1-2 bedrooms, one bathroom or up to 10 radiators.
 For medium to large properties with 3-4 bedrooms, one bathroom, or up to 15 radiators, a 28-34 kW boiler should be suitable.
 For large houses with 4+ bedrooms, two bathrooms and up to 20 radiators, a 35-42 kW will be necessary.

 However, these ranges are a guideline rather than a rule, and assume average-sized rooms and therefore average-sized radiators.
 A 3 bedroom property with a one bathroom may still require 35 kW or 38 kW boiler if the room calculations deem it necessary.